-- The patrol boat will need to take the orange inflatable and pencil buoy. - The patrol boat crew should bring the signing on sheet from the workshop, down to the committee boat (Dory).
-The Dory can go off down harbour in advance to assess the conditions, set a course and anchor up ready. - Once launched the patrol boats first role is to marshal the fleet down to the start area. - Once the boats are out of the main channel (sailing in the shallows) and away from any risk of the dredger etc, the patrol boat needs to overtake the dinghies and meet the committee boat, ready to lay the marks. - The patrol boat crew need to lay marks carefully, with clear instruction from the race officer as to their position via the radios.
+• The patrol boat will need to take the orange inflatable and pencil buoy as a minimum.

+• The patrol boat crew need to ferry the race officer to the committee boat in good time before the scheduled start.

+• Once launched the patrol boats first role is to marshal the fleet down to the start area.

+• Once the boats are out of the main channel (sailing in the shallows) and away from any risk of the dredger etc, the patrol boat needs to overtake the dinghies and meet the committee boat, ready to lay the marks.

+• The patrol boat crew need to lay marks carefully, with clear instruction from the race officer as to their position via the radios.